scottmuc/infrastructure/README.md

 * Follow prerequisites
 * Ensure the repository is unlocked (TODO, add a helper script to manage this)
+* Run `./scripts/terraform init dns` if this is the first time
 * Run `./scripts/terraform_apply`

 ### Decision Log